Frequently Asked Questions About New York Divorce

 - Each parent’s ability to provide for the children

-There are so many variables involved with child custody cases.
-A detailed custody agreement should leave nothing up to interpretation: It will include schedules for the school year, holidays, activities, camp, religious obligations, medical appointments and other various commitments.
+Many variables are involved with child custody cases.
+A detailed custody agreement should leave nothing up to interpretation.
+It will include schedules for the school year, holidays, activities, camp, religious obligations, medical appointments and other various commitments.

 How do I begin the divorce process?

 I offer a free phone consultation and flexible appointments.
-Contact my firm today to schedule a convenient time to discuss your divorce and how I can help you.
+Contact David I. Grauer, Attorney at Law, to schedule a convenient time to discuss your divorce and how I can help you.
+Send me an email or call my White Plains office directly at 914-269-2419.